How to Lay Paving

 Remove all topsoil and dig down enough to reach hard ground for a good foundation.

-Work out finished level of paving, work out falls in finished surface to remove surface water and calculate level of top of stone base by deducting depth of paver and 50mm (2 inch) for bed of sand.
+Work out finished level of paving, work out falls in finished surface to remove surface water.

 For patios, a minimum of 100mm (4 inch) of stone is preferred, while under a driveway, use a minimum of 150mm (6 inch). (ask supplier for recommendations on stone type to use.)